Prajwal-S-6/Spring-Certification-Path/module-04/SpringMVC/src/main/java/com/spring/mvc/example10/README.md

 * @RequestHeader - provides access to the Http Request headers.
 When we bind against map then we get all headers key-value pairs\
                     required, Optional<>, defaultValue

+* @RequestBody - provides access to the Http Request body, the request body will be converted to the method argument type automatically by HttpMessageConverter\
+                    required, Optional<>, Can be used with @Valid